The Grinch’s True Gift is his Yuletide Lexicon

 Apart from the incredible makeup, Disney World-level set design, and the original backstory, the Grinch stands out in one particular way: the script.

-As a pre-teen seeing this movie for the first time, Jim Carey’s body humour the dazzling holiday decorations do wonders to walk you through a plot that has a surprising depth from an adult POV.
+Jim Carey oozes with body humour, the dazzling holiday decorations do wonders to walk you through a plot that has a surprising depth from an adult POV.

 “Be it ever so heinous there’s no place like home!”